David Wood of Newburyport, Massachusetts. A diminutively sized tall clock.

 This is a fine inlaid cherry tall case clock with a lovely painted dial signed by David Wood of Newburyport, Massachusetts.
 This clock a diminutive size.
 It measures a mere 85.5 inches tall to the top of the finial or 83 inches to the top of the arches.
 It is not often that American tall clocks were built to this scale.
 This example was made circa 1800.

 This high style country example is constructed in cherry and features several line inlays patterns and fans that decorate the case.
 The cherry wood maintains a warm finish.
-The case is supported by applied flared French feet.
-These raise the base section up off the floor.
-The feet are connected by a drop apron.
+The case stands up on four applied French feet.
+These feet are flared and raise the base section up off the floor providing space for a decorative drop apron.
 The front of the base panel features horizontal graining.
-A delicate string inlay pattern follows the outer edge.
-Each of the four corners are decorated with three petal quarter fans.
+A delicate string inlay pattern follows the perimeter.
+Each of the four corners of this line inlay pattern are decorated with three petal quarter fans.
 The waist of this clock is fitted with a large tombstone shaped waist door.
 This door is also line inlaid.
 The arch of the door displays a six petal fan.
-The outer edge is trimmed with a cockbeaded molding that is applied from the sides.
-The front corners of the waist section are fitted with turned quarter columns.
+The outer edge of the door is trimmed with a cockbeaded molding that is applied from the sides.
+The front corners of the waist section are fitted with turned quarter columns that are decorated with line inlays and are ring turned about half way up.
 These terminate in turned wooden quarter capitals.
-Both quarter columns line inlaid.
-They are also ring turned about half way up.
-The bonnet features a lovely swanÕs neck molding.
-These center a finial plinth that supports a turned wooden finial that has been guilded.
+The bonnet features a lovely swan's neck molding.
+The arches center a finial plinth that supports a turned wooden finial that has been gilded.
 The bonnet door is arched and fitted with glass.
-The interior frame features a cock beaded molding.
-Delicate bonnet columns are positioned on each side.
-These are fluted and terminate in fully turned wooden capitals.
+The interior frame of this door features a cockbeaded molding.
+Delicate bonnet columns are positioned at the four corners of the case and terminate in fully turned wooden capitals.

 The iron dial is colorfully painted and of local origin.
-Interestingly, it measure 14 inches across and the time ring has a diameter if 13.5 inches.
+Interestingly, it measures 14 inches across and the time ring has a diameter of 13.5 inches.
 This is an unusually large format.
-The standard is a dial that measures 12 inches from side to side.
+The standard tall clock dial for this period measures 12 inches from side to side.
 Gilt finials and swags decorate the spandrels areas.
 This decoration is three dimensional due to the raised gesso work that is applied to the dial.
 Two red breasted birds are in located in the arch of the dial.
-The stand under a colorful drapery.
+They stand under colorful drapery.
 This dial is signed by the clockmaker.
 It reads, “David Wood, Newburyport” below the calendar aperture.
-The time track is formatted with large Roman that mark the hours and smaller Arabic numerals indicate each of the five minute markers.
+The time track is formatted with large Roman numerals that mark the hours and smaller Arabic numerals indicate each of the five minute markers.
 This dial also displays subsidiary seconds and a day of the month calendar.
 The iron hands are hand filed and simply formed.
 They are very effective.